SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Entra.md

 The result of the `GetUserTokenAsync` method is an instance of the `TokenResponse` type that includes a `Token` property with the actual value of the access token.
 Once you have the access token and you extracted the display name and the user principal name, you can render them in the welcome card view.

+The `GetSignInResource` method relies on an instance of the `UserTokenClient` service and retrieves the URL to use for signing in the user invoking the `GetSignInResourceAsync` method.

 In the code excerpt, you can also see how the sign out is handled, invoking the custom `SignOutUser` method, which is illustrated in the following code excerpt.